Zeonidas/Capstone1/README.md

 ```
 9. Create a user to access the **Journal** and **PHQ9** portion of the site.

-##OSX and Linux
+## OSX and Linux

-2. Creat your virtual environment
+2. Create your virtual environment
 ```terminal
 python3 -m venv venv
 ```